Student Ambassador Position Description

 General Position Information

-Supervisor (if known): Camille Kerns, Coordinator of Pre-College Visit Programs
+• Camille Kerns, Coordinator of Pre-College Visits Programs

-Expected hours each week/month: 4-8 hours/week, but hours and shifts will vary seasonally based on recruitment event schedules, visitor demand/operational needs, and employee class schedule.
+• 4–8 hours per week throughout the remainder of contract, but hours and shifts will vary seasonally based on recruitment event schedules, visitor demand/operational needs, and employee class schedule.

-Hourly Compensation: $16.76, or $17.60 for shifts requiring fluency in another language.
+• Hourly compensation: $17.18, or $18.04 for shifts requiring fluency in another language.
 Rates are subject to change.

 Position Details